jhedstrom/drush-make-pnwds11/one/one.md

 # Things that could be better
 * `drush pm-update`
 * External dependencies
+* Drupal.org distribution packaging

 !SLIDE bullets incremental small
 # The future of make
 * `drush pm-update` needs an option to update the .make file
 * Caching of downloads (currently, use squid)
 * Drush 5 does this
-* Better support
 * create a Drush Deploy strategy

 !SLIDE bullets incremental
 # The future of make
+* Patch manifest
+* Better support

+!SLIDE bullets incremental
+# The future of make
-* which means ...
+* and finally ...
 * ### Put make in drush core
 * http://drupal.org/node/1310130